Steam Controller Explained: Valve's Missing Link for Couch PC Gaming

 - Anyone who wants plug-and-play simplicity above all else

-What needs testing
+What still needs testing

-- Steam Machine pairing and wake behavior
+- Steam Machine pairing, wake behavior, and built-in-Puck behavior

 - Gyro feel across shooters, RPGs, and desktop navigation